HEC Montréal is committed to consulting the community throughout the project.

 According to the timeline, construction will be carried out between 2019 and 2021.

-The building will welcome the first students in the summer or fall of 2021.
+The building will welcome the first students in the fall of 2021.

 The property in question, next to St. Patrick’s Basilica, is not classified as a heritage property.

 Before selecting this site, HEC Montréal helped produce an énoncé de l’intérêt patrimonial (statement of heritage value), in co-operation with the City of Montréal, the Ministère de la Culture et des Communications, Parks Canada and urban heritage experts.